 20 Cool Things to do in Wisconsin in October

-If you’re looking to visit Wisconsin in October, you’ll likely be surprised at the amount of different activities and attractions the state has to offer.
+If you’re looking to visit Wisconsin in October, you’ll likely be surprised at the number of different activities and attractions the state has to offer.

-Avoid the summer crowds, and relish everything fall brings to Wisconsin!
+Avoid the summer crowds, and relish some of the best fall things to do in Wisconsin!

 Useful Travel Information for Wisconsin

 ✈ Book cheap flights to Wisconsin with Skyscanner